-“Now, believe it or not, the proposed solution to my customer's problem is, 'we can roll you back to ADSL'," he said.
+“Believe it or not, but the proposed solution to my customer's problem was rolling them back to ADSL," he said.
 "Unsurprisingly that hasn't happened either."

-This customer in question was Huon Valley Dental Care, which has been a Telstra customer since 2013, so upgrading to the NBN sounded simple enough, but it was a decision that practice manager, Jane Cameron-Carr, regretted as issues arose, according to an article in local media outlet, The Mercury.
+The customer was Huon Valley Dental Care, which has been a Telstra customer since 2013, so upgrading to the NBN sounded simple enough, but it was a decision that practice manager, Jane Cameron-Carr, regretted as issues arose, according to an article in the local Tasmanian media outlet, The Mercury.

 Two days after switching to the NBN, the company’s phone lines and internet went down, also impacting its payment systems, and more than three weeks later, it was still dealing between Telstra and nbn, to try to resolve its connection issues.

 Both companies were blaming each other for the connection problems that the Huon Valley Dental Care was experiencing.